JorthVM/JorthVM/implementation.md

 ### Classes

-A Class is initialazed if
+A Class is initialized if
 - an Instance of that class is created, or
 - a static method is invoked, or
-- a nonconstant class variable (`static' but not `final') is used or assigned.
+- a non-constant class variable (`static' but not `final') is used or assigned.
 (See §2.17.4).

 During the initialization of a class the static initializer (§2.11) is executed and the static fields (class variables, §2.9.2) are initialized.

-During the initialization of an interface the static fields are initialazed.
+During the initialization of an interface the static fields are initialized.

 ### Instance